 Trout, a fish that lives primarily in fresh water, is often breaded and pan-fried in a small amount of oil.
 But if you want to achieve major crunchiness, deep-fry it.

 Trout has delicate white and pink-tinged flesh — although rainbow trout can also be orange-tinged — and flavor can vary from slightly nutty to sweet, depending on the type of trout.
 It only takes a few minutes to deep-fry trout once it's submerged in hot oil.
 You can coat them in a breading or dip them in batter before frying, depending on your preference.

 Fill a deep fryer or deep, heavy-bottomed pot about halfway with canola or peanut oil.
 Bring the heat to 375 degrees Fahrenheit.
 Use a candy thermometer to attain an accurate read of the temperature.

-Dredge the trout one by one first into the flour, then the egg wash and finally the breadcrumbs, turning them over, and pressing the crumbs onto the fish to help them adhere.
-If you are battering the fish, dredge the trout through flour, then into the batter.
+Dredge the trout one by one first into the flour, then the egg wash and finally the breadcrumbs, turning them over and pressing the crumbs onto the fish to help them adhere.
+If you're battering the fish, dredge the trout through flour, then into the batter.

 As an alternative to breading with breadcrumbs or cornmeal, coat the trout in flour, dip it in the egg wash, then back into the flour before frying.

 Step 4: Fry the Trout

 Place the breaded or battered trout into the hot oil and cook for about 3 to 4 minutes, turning them over halfway through, until the breading is golden brown.

 Check for doneness inside by removing one and cutting into the center to ensure it's fully opaque.
 Remove the rest and drain on a plate lined with paper towels.